juglab/cryoCARE_pip/README.md

 * `"path"`: Path to the parent directory where the model is stored.
 This corresponds to `"path"` in the `train_config.json`.
 * `"even"`: Path to the even tomogram.
 * `"odd"`: Path to the odd tomogram.
+* `"n_tiles"`: Initial tiles per dimension.
+Gets increased if the tiles do not fit on the GPU.
 * `"output_name"`: Name of the denoised tomogram.

 #### Run Prediction: